sandrios/sandrios-firebase-chat/README.md

 1. To change the notification title, body or clickAction for flutter.
 Please modify the playload format inside index.js
 2. Remove badge count by commenting out the payload line in index.js
 3. Typing status is not accounted for unless function or firestore query is run on it.
+4. Remove functions createChannel or addMember or removeMember if you want this action to be able to perform only from API.

 ### Advantages